-We are also absorbing a permanent budget cut that reduces our resources for programming and outreach by about \$37,500.
+We also absorbed a permanent budget cut that reduces our resources for programming and outreach by about \$35,500.
 This means we may need to reduce things like the amount of food at events or only host large-scale events if outside funding can be secured.